-For those wanting to share and learn from each others' experience in the important area of green ICT
+For those wanting to share and learn from each others' experience in the important area of green ICT.

-Scotland based groupsScotland’s universities and colleges have publicly declared their intention to address the challenges of climate change and reduce their carbon footprints by signing the Universities and Colleges Climate Commitment for Scotland (UCCCfS) - this programme is delivered by the EAUC and funded by the Scottish Funding Council.
+Scotland’s universities and colleges have publicly declared their intention to address the challenges of climate change and reduce their carbon footprints by signing the Universities and Colleges Climate Commitment for Scotland (UCCCfS) - this programme is delivered by the EAUC and funded by the Scottish Funding Council.
 As part of this, Topic Support Networks (TSN) were created to facilitate groups of people working together on a specific sustainability subject that is relevant to Scottish colleges and universities.

 There are 8 Topic Support Networks - find out more